Chnapik2/op-otp/README.md

 # Open private One Time Password client

+Store your OTP passwords safely on your local storage, but with the comfort of not installing any apps.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).